ControlledChaos/sitecore/README.md

 ## Plugin Overview

-This is not a boilerplate per se.
-It is a means to an end, not intended to be used as is, without further development.
+This is a means to an end, not intended to be used as is without further development.
 However it can be used as such.
 I use it to build site-specific plugins for clients.

 This plugin is opinionated.
 However, many of the enhancements included are very popular modifications and are easily removed if not wanted.